The QATSPY Golfer’s Sports Page: Golf Swing Tips

 Yogi Berra and Bobby Jones, both from different sports, understood the importance of being their own mental coach to develop a great baseball swing or golf swing, respectively.
 I would think that Yogi would make a great golf swing coach, as well.
 At least he would have been entertaining you with his Yogi-isms.
 One Yogi-isms summed up the mental coach part of golf in his reference to baseball.
 Yogi stated, “Baseball is 90 percent mental, and the other half is physical.”
 Bobby Jones also made an accurate observation about the importance of being a mental coach in golf.
 “Golf is a game that is played on a five-inch course – the distance between your ears.”
 If it is played between the ears, it is also should be practiced between the ears to develop the golfer’s muscle memory.

 Yogi Berra also had a Yogi-isms concerning muscle memory- How can you think and hit at the same time?
 The answer is, you can’t.
 The golfer has to develop muscle memory.

 One of the best mental coach method to engage the mind is with mental images and colors.
 In engineering school, we had a professor who stressed that a great method to solve problems was being able to draw the problem out in color.
 I still have all of my notebooks from college that contained colorized drawing that helped me solve structural design problems.
 I used the same approach in my book, The ESPY Golf Swing Coach.
-The ESPY APP develops a simple mental coach technique to help the golfer develop a golf swing coach perspective their golf game.
-One technique I developed is using colors from a traffic light to predict the results of three basic swing-types of golf shots– full, chip, and the pitch.
+The QATSPY Golf Coaching Technique develops a simple mental golf coaching technique to help the golfer develop a golf swing coach perspective in their golf game.
+One technique I developed in the QATSPY Golf Coaching Technique is using colors from a traffic light to predict the results of three basic swing-types of golf shots– full, chip, and the pitch.